hassan-alnasser/Dog_Breed_Identification_App/README.md

 2. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in the the data folder
 3. Download the [Xception bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogXceptionData.npz) for the dog dataset.
 Place it in the bottleneck_features folder.

-Then, we will do the following:
+Then we will use a systematic process workflow to make the project manageable, and this approach involved the following steps:

 - Import Datasets
 - Detect Humans
 - Detect Dogs